-Although I am of the opinion that money spent on Formula 1 can be spent on something else, but it comes to Petronas and Formula 1, it may be a different story (as long as no public funds slips in)
+Although I am of the opinion that money spent on Formula 1 can be spent on something else, but it comes to Petronas and Formula 1, it may be a different story (as long as no public funds slip in)

 “Petronas signs with Mercedes GP – words fail me,” former Minardi ace Yoong, now heading up Lotus’ driver development programme, wrote on his personal Twitter page.
 “Mercedes is a good team, no doubt, but what Lotus is doing is completely ground-breaking and brave – and Petronas not seeing that fills me with shame.”

 Interestingly the same site also reports:-